pavanbadempet/A-Healthcare-System-using-Machine-Learning-Techniques-for-Disease-Prediction-with-Chatbot-Assistance/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the A-Healthcare-System project!
+Welcome to the AIO-Healthcare-System project!
 We appreciate your interest in contributing.
 Before you get started, please take a moment to review the following guidelines.

 ## Getting Started